 In addition to mastering the complexities of the new vaping related diagnosis code (U07.0), you must also comply with the Centers for Disease Control and Prevention (CDC) coding rules.
 With different rules for substance abuse, rule-outs, unconfirmed cases and more, complying with both sets of regulations is a massive challenge for both outpatient and inpatient services.

 But there is help available…

-On Wednesday, February 26th at 1 pm ET, mental health and drug abuse health information management expert, Heather Greene, RHIA, CPC, CPMA, CIC, CDIP, will provide you with the clinical indicators and step-by-step coding advice you need to more easily and accurately code for vaping-related illnesses.
+During this online training, mental health and drug abuse health information management expert, Heather Greene, RHIA, CPC, CPMA, CIC, CDIP, will provide you with the clinical indicators and step-by-step coding advice you need to more easily and accurately code for vaping-related illnesses.

 - Identify clinical indicators as suggested by the CDC

 - Choose the correct “rule-out” diagnosis code to avoid breaking ICD-10-CM rules